aplteam/Tatin/docs/PackageConfiguration.md

 It is injected into a package config file by the `]Tatin.DeprecatePackage` command.

-Supposed to give a hint why a package is deprecated, for example, "See package XYZ instead".
+You are supposed to give a hint why a package became deprecated, for example, "See package XYZ instead".

 #### description